dat3Cph/material/setup/JPASetup.md

 ## 1. How to create a simple Maven project with JUnit 5, Hibernate, PostgresSQL and Lombok.

-- Open IntelliJ and create a new project.
+1. Open IntelliJ and create a new project.
-- Select Maven and Java 17.
+2. Select Maven and Java 17.
-- In advanced settings, add groupId.
+3. In advanced settings, add groupId.
-- Click finish.
+4. Click finish.
-- Open the pom.xml file and add the following dependencies: [Link](https://gist.github.com/tysker/33f364970e366ba1d2daf96d034abea6)
-  - JUnit 5
-  - Hibernate
-  - PostgresSQL
-  - Lombok

 ---